 phenomenon.
 New York, is one of the fashion capitals of the world and millions of viewers tuned in to not only take a sneak peak into the four friends single lives, but also to see what outrageous fashion trend Ms. Bradshaw would invent.
 Most talked about fashion moments include the Carrie Necklace, the Engagement ring necklace, the over sized flower as brooch, the stripped shirt.
 The Shoes, shoes, shoes, shoes.
 The bags, accessories, and of course as of lately the floral dresses.
 Carries style as that with the other women has been none the less outrageous, but also has made a statement of her individuality.
 Has she like the rest of the culture fallen victim to what the fashion moguls decided what will be popular.
 Did she have a Minolo Blankis obsession due to the fact that they are labeled as high class shoes or is she a fan of the art of what they represent.

 Alesander Petrovski the last man before the end of the season whisked a confused Carrie off to Paris, only to abandon her and force her to change into a dependent woman she could never be.
-Her mistake of running off to be with him and re-arrange her entire life made her realize how much of a New Yorker she was.
-Mr. Big like New York could be the only man she could truly love, because in fact.
-Mr. Big represented all things New York.
-Big was the mysteriously successful, famous persona that the City represented, and though she had a tumultuous and difficult relationship she knew she wouldn't have it any other way.
+Her mistake of running off to be with him and re-arrange her entire life made her realize how much of a New Yorker she was

 No comments: